 Report phrase | Chest | ct

-"Acute pulmonary embolism in the right lower lobe pulmonary artery." is radiology report language linked to pulmonary embolism and is best understood in the context of the full imaging report.
+"Acute embolism in the right lower lobe pulmonary artery." refers to a report phrase linked to pulmonary embolism.
+The rest of the report decides how much it matters.

 How doctors usually frame it